Dakeng is Taichung’s best hiking destination and it’s only few kilometers outside the city.

 Chung Cheng Campsite is the closest public campground you’ll find around Taichung.
-Taiwanese families gather there on weekends to have late barbecues, so you’ll want to bring earplugs if you’re not gonna join them for a bite or a sip.
-The campground is right at the entrance of trail #4 and is very easy to find.
+Locals gather here on weekends to have late barbecues, so you’ll want to bring earplugs if you’re not gonna join them for a bite or a sip.
+The campground is right at the entrance of trail #4 and is easy to find.

 You can rent tents there, but they’re old, dirty and probably missing few poles.
 Better to bring your own.
 There’s showers, toilets, and an area where you can build a campfire.

 Tel: (04) 2239-0685

 Address: Beikeng Lane, Beitun District, Taichung